TluwaniMS/aws-cloud-practitioner-prep/migrations-and-transfer-texhnology-and-services/readMe.md

 ## AWS Application Discovery Service

 AWS Application Discovery Service is a tool provided by Amazon Web Services (AWS) that helps customers plan their migration to the AWS cloud by collecting and analyzing information about their on-premises data center infrastructure and application dependencies.

+## AWS Migration Hub

+AWS Migration Hub is a service provided by Amazon Web Services (AWS) that helps organizations plan and track the migration of their applications and workloads to the AWS cloud.
+It provides a centralized location to manage the migration process, track the progress of migration projects, and access key resources and tools for migration.